ICT381/ict381-lab-notes/LAB_3B.md

 *(The number depends on how many bookings your seeded user has.)*

 The bookings table has one row per booking, and **every row has its own Delete button**.
-You asked for "the Delete button" and there are nine of them.
+You asked for "the Delete button" and there are multiple of them.

 Playwright stopped instead of picking one.
 That is on purpose.
 A tool that silently clicked the first match would hand you a test that passes today and deletes the wrong booking next month.